aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.384.0 (2018-10-15 21:19 UTC)
+* Lambda (3.3.16.6)
+	* Documentation updates for lambda
+* RDS (3.3.31.0)
+	* This release adds a new parameter to specify the DB instance or cluster parameter group for restore from DB snapshot and restore to point int time operations.
+For more information, see Amazon RDS Documentation.
+* ServiceCatalog (3.3.11.0)
+	* AWS Service Catalog enables you to reduce administrative maintenance and end-user training while adhering to compliance and security measures.
+With service actions, you as the administrator can enable end users to perform operational tasks, troubleshoot issues, run approved commands, or request permissions within Service Catalog.
+Service actions are defined using AWS Systems Manager documents, where you have access to pre-defined actions that implement AWS best practices, such asEC2 stop and reboot, as well as the ability to define custom actions.

 ### 3.3.383.0 (2018-10-12 21:46 UTC)
 * CloudTrail (3.3.3.0)
 	* The LookupEvents API now supports two new attribute keys: ReadOnly and AccessKeyId